lyushisyan/lyushisyan.github.io/_posts/2026-06-20-normal-umklapp-collective-heat-flow.md

 Thermal resistance is most precisely connected to entropy production and decay of the driven non-equilibrium distribution—not merely to the number of scattering events.

-## 5. The collision operator, not a list of lifetimes
+## Why the collision operator matters

 After linearization, the steady phonon BTE can be written schematically as